abhijeetsagr-g/gamypad/README.md

 🖥️ Python server on Arch Linux (or any Linux/Windows) that translates inputs to virtual gamepad signals using vgamepad

-Status: 🚧 Work in ProgressContributions are welcome!
+Status: 🚧 Work in Progress, and contributions are welcome!
 Feel free to open issues or submit pull requests 🙌

 🧠 How It Works